VenkMallikarjun/BENPPy/README.md

                             ContGroup,              # Bool denoting whether treatment variable specified in experimental_peptides headers is treated as a single continuous variable rather than multiple levels of a categorical variable.
 Defaults to False. random_effects,         # List of strings denoting which effects will be sampled from a Gaussian with a mean of 0.
 E.g. ['Peptide','Donor'].
 Defaults to ['All']. nChains,                # Integer denoting how many chains to run for each protein.
 Chains are run in parallel.
-Defaults to 3.
+Defaults to 3. impute,                 # String denoting which imputation method to use.
+Accepts either 'ami' (Adaptive Multiple Imputation; default) or 'dgd' (Down-shifted Gaussian Distribution imputation). reassign_unreviewed     # Bool denoting whether to reassign peptides from unreviewed proteins to most abundant (by peptide number) reviewed protein if sequences match.
+Defaults to True.
                             )